Harvir-T/Playwright-Tests/README.md

 ### What I want to implement

-* I am adding atleast 2 entries per weekday
+* Test to ensure that I am adding atleast 2 entries per weekday
 * Runs routinely, every weeknight
 * Some notification system to alert me when a failure occurs